microsoft/CNTK/Examples/Image/Detection/FastRCNN/README.md

 ### Setup

 Currently, CNTK only supports `Python 3.4`, and we hereby assume you already have it installed.
 To run the code in this example, you need to install a few additional packages.
-Under Python 3.4, run:
+Under Python 3.4 (64bit version assumed), run:

 `pip install -r requirements.txt`